 Overview

-The diversity of wildlife forms in Alberta surpasses that in many other Canadian jurisdictions.
+The diversity of wildlife in Alberta surpasses that in many other Canadian jurisdictions.
 Resident wild species can range from ants and antelope to walleye and whiskeyjacks, and includes naturally occurring diseases and parasites.

 Disease agents and parasites can raise some obvious concerns about whether Alberta’s wild species are a risk to people, to livestock or to other wildlife.
 In fact, such risk is rarely the case.